 - 75-Minute Hana Rainforest Helicopter Tour: This is an excellent option if you want a bird’s eye view of the winding Road of Hana and the mass of jungle inland.

-And here are few other unique tours in Maui Island you should do:
+And here are a few other unique tours on Maui Island you should do:

 Where to stay near the Bamboo Hike in Maui